PurpleKingdomGames/indigo-website/indigodocs/topics/boot-and-start-up.md

 IndigoGame.launch(flags);
 ```

 Flags can represent anything you like.
-In the Snake example we are providing the url to the assets folder, but you could for example do browser detection in the page and use your findings to instruct Indigo to specifically use WebGL 1.0 or 2.0, or to change the magnification setting, or starting view port size, or background color, or any number of other things.
+In the Snake example we are providing the url to the assets folder, but you could do browser detection in the page and use your findings to instruct Indigo to specifically use WebGL 1.0 or 2.0, or to change the magnification setting, or starting view port size, or background color, or any number of other things.

+The main limitation on flags is that they are typed to `Map[String, String]`, which is bothersome if you're trying to supply a number for instance.
+Perhaps the best way to use more sophisticated data at start up would be to supply JSON by setting a data flag, e.g. `{ data = '{width: 10, height: 10}' }`, and then pulling out the data flag at boot time and parsing the JSON string.

 #### BootResult[_]